 Theory of Knowledge

 As Kurt Lewin wrote, “there is nothing so practical as a good theory.”
-Unfortunately, all too often, managers either do not have an explicit theory of knowledge, or they unconsciously adopt the theory of knowledge that is embedded in their original education or discipline.
+Unfortunately, all too often, managers either do not have an explicit theory of knowledge or unconsciously adopt the theory of knowledge embedded in their original education or discipline.
 For example, those with engineering or physical science backgrounds sometimes assume a positivist view of knowledge and the world, while those from the social sciences sometimes assume a constructivist perspective.
-Organizations are composed of pieces, parts, and combinations that are sometimes predictable and relatively free of context and highly context-dependent and unpredictable.
-Consequently, in management, we often adopt a pragmatic view that combines both views.
+Organizations are composed of pieces, parts, and combinations that are sometimes predictable, relatively free of context, and highly context-dependent and unpredictable.
+Consequently, we often adopt a pragmatic view that combines both views in management.

 Whether leading an organization or conducting research, applying Deming’s system of profound knowledge requires both critical and systems thinking.
 Critical thinking is needed to identify and challenge the underlying assumptions in our thinking, recognize the importance of context, and imagine and explore alternatives (Brookfield, 1987).
-In addition, systems thinking is needed to identify root causes, understand the distance and delays between cause and effect in many organization systems, and develop solutions that will achieve the desired results.
-Ultimately, design thinking is needed to design the tools, techniques, and technologies to improve organization performance.
-Over the next several weeks, I will discuss the four dimensions of Deming’s system of profound knowledge along with practical tools to help you apply these concepts.
+In addition, systems thinking is needed to identify root causes, understand the distance and delays between cause and effect in many organization systems, and develop solutions to achieve the desired results.
+Ultimately, design thinking is needed to design the tools, techniques, and technologies to improve organizational performance.

 Brookfield, S. D. (1987).
 Developing critical thinkers: Challenging adults to explore alternative ways of thinking and acting (1st ed.).
 San Francisco: Jossey-Bass.